Unleash/unleash/docs/securing-unleash.md

 ## Securing the Client API

-A common way to support client access is to use pre shared secrets.
-This can be solved by having clients send a shared key in a http header with every client request to the Unleash API.
+A common way to support client access is to use pre-shared secrets.
+This can be solved by having clients send a shared key in an HTTP header with every client request to the Unleash API.
 All official Unleash clients should support this.

-In the [Java client](https://github.com/Unleash/unleash-client-java#custom-http-headers) this looks like:
+In the [Java client](https://github.com/Unleash/unleash-client-java#custom-http-headers) this would look like this:

 ```java
 UnleashConfig unleashConfig = UnleashConfig.builder()